Harshil-KD/Studio---3-Project-/README.md

 ---------------------------------------------------------------------------------------------------------------
 22/02/2024 summary:

-Planned(To-Do):
+Planned(To-Do): <br>
-We discussed about the User-Stories of our Finance Management System.
+We discussed about the User-Stories of our Finance Management System.<br>

-User-Centric Focus:
+User-Centric Focus:<br>
 User stories place the focus on the end-users and their needs.
-This helps in developing a product that aligns with user expectations and requirements.
+This helps in developing a product that aligns with user expectations and requirements.<br>

-Clear Communication:
+Clear Communication:<br>
-User stories provide a clear and concise way to communicate requirements between developers, designers, product owners, and users.
+User stories provide a clear and concise way to communicate requirements between developers, designers, product owners, and users.<br>

-Prioritization:
+Prioritization:<br>
 User stories aid in prioritizing features based on user value.
-By understanding user needs, the team can prioritize the development of features that bring the most value to users first.
+By understanding user needs, the team can prioritize the development of features that bring the most value to users first.<br>

-Incremental Development:
+Incremental Development:<br>
 User stories support incremental and iterative development.
-Teams can deliver a functional product incrementally, allowing for faster feedback and adaptation to changing requirements.
+Teams can deliver a functional product incrementally, allowing for faster feedback and adaptation to changing requirements.<br>

-Collaboration and Engagement:
+Collaboration and Engagement:<br>
 User stories encourage collaboration between different team members and stakeholders.
-They facilitate discussions and help in gathering feedback throughout the development process.
+They facilitate discussions and help in gathering feedback throughout the development process.<br>

-Flexibility and Adaptability:
+Flexibility and Adaptability:<br>
 User stories allow for flexibility and adaptability to changing requirements.
-They are designed to be easily modified or reprioritized based on evolving project needs.
+They are designed to be easily modified or reprioritized based on evolving project needs.<br>

-Measurable Acceptance Criteria:
+Measurable Acceptance Criteria:<br>
 Each user story comes with acceptance criteria, which are measurable conditions that must be met for the story to be considered complete.
-This ensures a shared understanding of what needs to be delivered.
+This ensures a shared understanding of what needs to be delivered.<br>

-Testability:
+Testability:<br>
 User stories make it easier to define and conduct tests.
-The acceptance criteria provide a basis for creating test cases, helping to ensure that the developed features meet the specified requirements.
+The acceptance criteria provide a basis for creating test cases, helping to ensure that the developed features meet the specified requirements.<br>

-Alignment with Project Goals:
+Alignment with Project Goals:<br>
 User stories tie directly to project goals and objectives.
-They ensure that the development effort is aligned with the overall vision and strategy of the project.
+They ensure that the development effort is aligned with the overall vision and strategy of the project.<br>

-Vaidik wrote the User-Stories for Premium Users
+Vaidik wrote the User-Stories for Premium Users<br>
-Sia wrote the User-Stories for Registered Users Abhishek wrote the User-Stories for Admin
+Sia wrote the User-Stories for Registered Users<br>
+Abhishek wrote the User-Stories for Admin<br>
-Harshil wrote the User-Stories for Guest Users
+Harshil wrote the User-Stories for Guest Users<br>

 Discussed about the Pull Request:
 A pull request is a mechanism often used in distributed version control systems, such as Git, to propose changes to a codebase.
-It is a way for developers to notify others about changes they have made in a branch of a repository and request that those changes be reviewed, tested, and eventually merged into the main branch.
+It is a way for developers to notify others about changes they have made in a branch of a repository and request that those changes be reviewed, tested, and eventually merged into the main branch.<br>
 A developer creates a new branch from the main branch.
-This new branch is where they will make their changes.
+This new branch is where they will make their changes.<br>
 The developer then opens a pull request, which is a request to merge their changes into the main branch.
-This includes details about the changes made, the purpose of the changes, and any relevant information.
+This includes details about the changes made, the purpose of the changes, and any relevant information.<br>
-Code Changes: The developer makes the necessary changes to the code in their branch.
+Code Changes: The developer makes the necessary changes to the code in their branch.<br>

 Next Steps:
-Group Discussion about the UI design for the project.
+Group Discussion about the UI design for the project.<br>
-Group Discussion about the Functional and Non-functional Requirements for the project.
+Group Discussion about the Functional and Non-functional Requirements for the project.<br>
-(vaidik): Explain about different Tools for the UI design.
+(vaidik): Explain about different Tools for the UI design. <br>